keli95566/personal/_pages/about.md

 News & Updates
 --------
+20.10.2023: RealityGit received the **Honorable Mention for Best Student Design Award** at ISMAR 2023.
+Congratulations to my team!

 30.08.2023: Checkout [the article](https://neuralradiancefields.io/magic-nerf-lens-marries-cad-files-and-nerfs-in-vr/) by NeRF.io about our Magic NeRF Lens paper.
 Thank you for sharing news about our work!

 15.08.2023: VRS-NeRF was accepted to ISMAR 2023 conference track!
 RealityGit was accepted to ISMAR student design competition finalist.
 Stay tune for our presentations & demo in Australia. :)